Terry Sawchuk: Boston Bruins; return to Detroit; Toronto and Los Angeles

-The Red Wings traded Sawchuk to the Boston Bruins in June 1955 because they had a capable younger goaltender in the minor leagues (Glenn Hall).
+The Red Wings traded Sawchuk to the Boston Bruins on June 3, 1955, because they had a capable younger goaltender in the minor leagues (Glenn Hall).
 This devastated Sawchuk.
 During his second season with Boston, Sawchuk was diagnosed with mononucleosis, but returned to the team after only two weeks.
 Physically weak, playing poorly, and on the verge of a nervous breakdown and exhaustion, he announced his retirement in early 1957 and was labeled a "quitter" by team executives and several newspapers.
-Detroit reacquired Sawchuk by trading young forward Johnny Bucyk to Boston.
-After seven seasons, when they had another promising young goalie (Roger Crozier) ready for promotion from the minor leagues, Detroit left Sawchuk unprotected in the 1964 NHL Intra-League Draft, and he was quickly claimed by the Maple Leafs.
+Detroit reacquired Sawchuk by trading young forward Johnny Bucyk to Boston on June 10, 1957.
+After seven seasons, when they had another promising young goalie (Roger Crozier) ready for promotion from the minor leagues, Detroit left Sawchuk unprotected in the 1964 NHL Intra-League Draft, and he was quickly claimed by the Maple Leafs on June 10, 1964.
 With Sawchuk sharing goaltending duties with the forty-year-old Johnny Bower, the veteran duo won the 1964–65 Vezina Trophy and led Toronto to the 1967 Stanley Cup.
-In Sawchuk's last game with the Maple Leafs, he stopped 40 of 41 shots in 3–1 victory over the Montreal Canadiens in the Cup clinching game 6.
+In Sawchuk's last game with the Maple Leafs, he stopped 40 of 41 shots in 3–1 victory over the Montreal Canadiens in the Cup-clinching game six.
 Left unprotected in the June 1967 expansion draft, Sawchuk was the first player selected, taken by the Los Angeles Kings where he played one season before being traded back to Detroit.